All Episodes

 The end of men is now official.

-Yeah, to cut to cut the lawn, that's right.
+Yeah, to cut the law.

-So uh that that'll be that'll be uh that'll be good.
+So that'll be good.

-Uh but uh but so that's great news.
+But so that's great news.

 You want to keep an eye on the big picture here.

-Uh we've got uh lots more to talk about uh straight ahead, so do call us on 1800-282-2882.
+We've got lots more to talk about straight ahead.

 Mark Stein in for Rush on the EIB network.

-In fact, Scott Rasmussen will be in with Mark Davis tomorrow, on tomorrow's show, to talk about it.
+There's a very interesting poll out from Erasmus and in fact, Scott Rasmussen will be in with Mark Davis tomorrow, on tomorrow's show, to talk about it.

-That's to say more people strongly disapprove than strongly approve.
+That's to say, more people strongly disapprove than strongly approve.

-The media are still writing about him as this godlike figure uh who has descended from the heavens to save us.
+The media are still writing about him as this godlike figure who has descended from the heavens to save us.

-He uh when he ran he was Mr. Moderate.
+When he ran, he was Mr. Modern.

-Uh when he was reading from the teleprompter, everything he said was moderate and reasonable.
+When he was reading from the teleprompter, everything he said was moderate and reasonable.

 That was the whole shtick.